Singapore and the United Nations: Notification of Casualties application

 In December 2015, a memorandum of understanding was signed between Singapore and the United Nations to develop an information management tool to aid in peacekeeping operations.
 The main functionality of the software is to allow the reporting of casualty for personnel serving in peacekeeping operations, which will be then accessed by authorized users in the UN Headquarters in New York, and all Peacekeeping and Special Political Missions.
 The tool was developed by the Singapore Armed Forces (SAF), the UN Department of Peacekeeping Operations (UN DPKO) and the UN Department of Field Support (UN DFS) and was launched in May 2017.
 The launch of the software was officiated by Jean-Pierre Lacroix, the United Nations Under-Secretary-General for Peace Operations in a ceremony in New York.

 Representation

+Singapore’s United Nations delegation roster, 24 September 1975.
+Permanent Representative Tommy Koh is at center, with Foreign Minister S. Rajaratnam seated to his right.

 Singapore maintains 3 permanent missions to the UN and 1 permanent delegate to UNESCO.
 The 3 permanent missions to the UN are located in New York, which is headed by Ambassador Burhan Gafoor, Geneva, which is headed by Ambassador Tan Hung Seng and lastly at Vienna, which is headed by Ambassador Umej Singh Bhatia.
 The permanent mission in Vienna, also serves as the country's representative to the Comprehensive Nuclear-Test-Ban Treaty Organization and the International Atomic Energy Agency.
 The non-resident permanent delegate to UNESCO is represented by Ambassador Rosa Huey Daniel.